-The Fair Labor Standards Act provides an element of flexibility for state and local government employers regarding compensation for statutory overtime hours.
-The law authorizes a public agency to provide compensatory time (comp time) off in lieu of monetary compensation, at a rate of not less than one and one-half (1.5) hours of compensatory time for each hour of overtime worked in excess of forty (40) in a workweek.
-Whether to grant overtime pay or compensatory time off is at the discretion of the department/unit head with consideration given to budgetary resources.
+In case of necessity for work beyond the regular work-week, compensatory time off should be given first consideration.
+The FLSA authorizes a public agency to provide compensatory time off in lieu of monetary overtime compensation, at a rate not less than one and one-half (1.5) hours of compensatory time for each hour of overtime worked.